CaptainBeluga/CreateYourDrawing/README.md

 # Create your Drawing
-You can use this program to create lots of figures
+You can use this program to create lots of figures.

-I wrote it when i was 12 yr old.
+I wrote it when i was 12 yr old (almost 13).

 # Requirements